 Tuesday, September 9, 2025

-The Jamieson Fausset Brown Commentary explains that cutting oneself and cutting off the hair were Pagan customs, which God forbad His people to do.
-There is no mourning, no burials, no lamenting, no skin or hair cutting for the dead, and no meal or comforting drink after the funeral because no one will be available to make it happen.
+The Jamieson Fausset Brown Commentary explains that cutting oneself and cutting off the hair were pagan customs, which God forbade His people to do.
+There is no mourning, skin or hair cutting for the dead, because no one will be available to make it happen.

-1 Corinthians 5:11 says, “...You must not associate with anyone who claims to be a brother or sister but is sexually immoral or greedy, an idolater or slanderer, a drunkard or swindler.
+1 Corinthians 5:11 says, ““I am writing to you that you must not associate with anyone who claims to be a brother or sister but is sexually immoral or greedy, an idolater or slanderer, a drunkard or swindler.
 Do not even eat with such people.”
-The idea here is to work in harmony with the Holy Spirit to convict the brother or sister of their sin, and to keep yourself and your fellowship from evil.

 In Deuteronomy 13:1-5, God commanded Israel to worship Him alone and to be faithful to Him.
 He told them to execute false prophets.
 He commanded them to purge evil from their midst.

-Jesus did not tell His disciples to put anyone to death, but He did urge them to discern who so-called prophets were by their fruits.
-Three of the fruits of the Spirit are love, joy and peace.
-If you have the Holy Spirit, you have His fruit.
-False prophets tend to want to control people for personal reasons.
-The Apostle Paul wrote, “Have nothing to do with the fruitless deeds of darkness, but rather expose them.”
-(Ephesians 5:11)
+Jesus did not tell His disciples to put people to death but did urge them to discern prophets by their fruits.
+Some fruits of the Spirit are love, joy and peace.
+In Ephesians 5:11, the Apostle Paul wrote, “Have nothing to do with the fruitless deeds of darkness, but rather expose them.”

 “For thus says the Lord of hosts, the God of Israel: behold, I will cause to cease from this place, before your eyes and in your days, the voice of mirth and the voice of gladness, the voice of the bridegroom and the voice of the bride.”
 Jeremiah 16:9

 Revelation 18:23 speaks of the absence of marriage ceremonies as a divine judgment.
+It is a work of the devil to divert people from the marriage blessing.
 “The light of a lamp will never shine in you anymore.
-The voice of bridegroom and bride will never be heard in you anymore...”
-It is a work of the devil to steal the marriage blessing from people.
+The voice of bridegroom and bride will never be heard in you anymore.”

 “Therefore behold, the days are coming, says the Lord, that it shall no more be said, ‘The Lord lives who brought up the children of Israel from the land of Egypt,’ but ‘The Lord lives who brought up the children of Israel from the land of the north and from all the lands where He had driven them.’
 For I will bring them back into their land which I gave to their fathers.”
 Jeremiah 16:14-15